Babe Ruth - Baseball Legend

-“The Babe” began his professional baseball career at age 19.
-Jack Dunn, a scout, watched Ruth pitch and hit and new that he had a winner on his hands.
+“The Babe” began his professional baseball career in 1914, at age 19.
+Jack Dunn, a scout, watched Ruth pitch and hit, and he knew that he had a winner on his hands.
 He contracted Ruth for the Baltimore Orioles, the minor league farm club for the Boston Red Sox.
 Since Dunn was widely known for his scouting ability, the newest player of his became known as “Jack’s New Babe,” or “The Babe.”
-After only five months with the Orioles, the Red Sox bought out his contract and he became a major leaguer.
+After he had spent only five months with the Orioles, the Red Sox bought out Ruth’s contract and he became a major leaguer.

 May 30, 1935, marked the end of an era.
 It was the last game in which Babe Ruth played – and it was for the Boston Braves.
 It was not as impressive a year as his earlier days had been, but even still, Babe Ruth’s legend left an indelible mark on American baseball.
-His career averages helped to make him one of the first five inducted into the baseball hall of fame in 1936.
+His career averages helped to make him one of the first five inducted into the Baseball Hall of Fame in 1936.
 His record career batting average of .342 ranks him a tie for the 9th highest on record.
 Ty Cobb was number one with a BA of .366.
 Ruth’s record of 714 career home runs was only broken by Hank Aaron in 1974.
-Aaron would go on to an astounding 754 home runs in his career – a record only recently broken by Barry Bonds, with some controversy surrounding it.
-And lastly, his career RBI record of 2,217 was the top in Major League baseball until Hank Aaron’s career total RBI hit 2,297.
+Aaron would go on to an astounding 754 home runs in his career – a record only much later broken by Barry Bonds, with some controversy surrounding it.
+And lastly, Babe Ruth’s career RBI record of 2,217 was the top in Major League baseball until Hank Aaron’s career total RBI hit 2,297.

 In 1946, Ruth began having some health troubles.
 Doctors discovered a malignant tumor in the back of his neck that had wrapped around his carotid artery.
 He struggled for two years against the cancer, but finally succumbed on August 16, 1948.
 It truly was the end of an era.